British protected person

-A British protected person (BPP) is a member of a class of British nationality associated with former protectorates, protected states, and territorial mandates and trusts under British control.
-Individuals with this nationality are British nationals, but are neither British nor Commonwealth citizens.
-Nationals of this class are subject to immigration controls when entering the United Kingdom and do not have the automatic right of abode there or any other country.
+A British protected person (BPP) is a member of a class under British nationality law associated with former British protectorates, protected states, and territorial League of Nations mandates and United Nations trust territories which were under British control.
+Individuals with this status are British nationals, but are neither British nor Commonwealth citizens.
+Nationals of this class are subject to immigration controls when entering the United Kingdom and do not have the automatic right of abode there.

-This nationality was created to accommodate residents of areas that were under British protection or administration but were not British possessions (as colonies were) or Dominions of the Crown.
+This status was created to accommodate residents of areas that were under British protection or administration but were not British possessions (as colonies were) or Dominions of the Crown.
 As of 2025, about 1,100 British protected persons hold valid British passports with this status and enjoy consular protection when travelling abroad.
-However, individuals who only hold BPP nationality are effectively stateless as they are not guaranteed the right to enter the country by which they are protected.
+Most BPPs lost the status on the end of the British protection of their homeland, or on gaining the citizenship of some other country.
+Those who are still only BPPs are effectively stateless and are not guaranteed the right to enter the country by which they are protected.

 Background

-Portions of the British Empire were not incorporated as Crown territory proper and instead considered foreign soil under British suzerainty.
+Parts of the British Empire were not annexed as Crown possessions; instead, they were considered to be foreign soil under British suzerainty, and many had their own rulers.
 These included protectorates, protected states, League of Nations mandates, and United Nations trust territories.
-Because they were foreign lands, birth in one of these areas did not automatically confer British subject status.
-Instead, most people associated with these territories were designated as British protected persons.
+Because they were foreign territory, birth in one of these areas did not automatically confer British subject status.
+Instead, most people associated with them were designated as British protected persons.

-In the 19th century, the term referred to any member of the native populations of protectorates or to a subject of protected state rulers.
+In the 19th century, the term referred to any member of the native populations of the protectorates, or to a subject of the protected state rulers.
 Over time, it became a substantial form of nationality.
 Eligibility requirements for the status were initially not well defined.
 The designation was given to anyone who was considered to owe allegiance to a local ruler of a state under British protection or who was indigenous to a protectorate without local government.
-More substantial requirements were codified in 1934; individuals born in protected territories who had no other nationality at birth or those born abroad who would otherwise be stateless to a BPP father, who was himself born in a protected territory, became British protected persons.
-The status was granted solely by royal prerogative until it was first statutorily defined in the British Nationality Act 1948.
-As Britain withdrew from its remaining overseas possessions during decolonisation, some protected persons remained BPPs despite the independence of their territories.
-After almost all protected territories had become independent, Parliament severely restricted acquisition of BPP status in 1978.
+More substantial requirements were codified in 1934; individuals born in protected territories who had no other nationality at birth, or those born abroad who would otherwise be stateless to a BPP father, who was himself born in a protected territory, became British protected persons.
+The status was granted solely by royal prerogative until it was first defined in statute law in the British Nationality Act 1948.
+As Britain withdrew from its remaining overseas protectorates during decolonisation, some protected persons remained BPPs, despite the independence of their territories.
+In 1978, after almost all protected territories had become fully independent, the Parliament of the United Kingdom severely restricted the acquisition of BPP status.

 The several types of protected territories were differentiated by how their administrative structures were established: